 For this church:

-The parish is mentioned in Domesday Book where it appears as Godegrave.
+The village is mentioned in Domesday Book where it appears as Godegrave.
 The derivation of the name is from ‘Cotta’ (a personal name) and ‘gracfe’, (a grove or thicket).
 In Domesday four tenants are mentioned: Ogga, Thorkell, Warner and Wilfill, together with 13 freemen, 26 villagers and five small holders.
 The parish name appears as Cotegrowa as early as 1094.

 Domesday also mentions ‘Half a Church’.
 According to Thoroton, the explanation for this rather odd reference is that one half was in the lands of Ralph de Buron and the other in the fee of Roger Pictavensis [Poiteur], of Swinshed, Lincolnshire.
 Thoroton also records that in 1144 Hugh de Buron and Hugo Meschines his son and heir gave one half of the church to Lenton Priory.